yayajjiang/cse15l-lab-reports/lab-report-4-week-8.md

 ## Feedback
+1. Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
+If yes, describe the code change.
+If not, describe why it would be a more involved change.

 For snippet1:
-Yes, we can trim all the blank spaces inside the parenthesis, and then we can get the link without blank.
-It will be easy to implement this function within ten lines of code.
+Yes, it is easy.
+Although there are backticks` inside the brackets.
+We are only looking at characters inside the parentheses and turn whatever is inside to the links.
+We can check if there are not two backticks in the brackets, then the link is not valid, otherwise, ignore the effects that backticks bring.

+2. Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
+If yes, describe the code change.
+If not, describe why it would be a more involved change.

 For snippet2:
-No, because it contains a nest parenthesis.
+No, because it contains a nested parentheses.
 It will be fairly hard to diagnoise the second () inside a link within ten lines of code.

+3. Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
+If yes, describe the code change.
+If not, describe why it would be a more involved change.

 For snippet3:
-Yes, it is easy.
-Although there are ` inside the brackets.
-We are only looking at characters inside the parenthesis and turn whatever inside to the links.
+Yes, we can trim all the blank spaces inside the parentheses, and then we can get the link without blank.
+It will be easy to implement this function within ten lines of code.